irrustible/async-oneshot/README.md

 ## Introduction

-`async-hatch` is a swiss army knife for synchronisation between two threads or async tasks.

 `channels` are a popular way of passing messages between async tasks.
 Each channel has a `Sender` for sending messages and a `Receiver` for receiving them.

 `async-hatch` is a channel that can hold one message at a time.
 It is small, easy to use, feature rich and *very* fast.

-Summary:

-* Easy, convenient, powerful API.
-* Small, low-dependency, fast to compile.
+Features:

+* Send messages between two async tasks, two threads or an async task and a thread.
+* Sender may wait for Receiver to listen (lazy send).
+* Sender may overwrite an existing message.
 * Blazing fast!
-See `Performance` section below.
+See `Performance` section below for some indication.
+* Small, zero-dependency, readable code.
 * Full no-std support (with or without an allocator!).

-Features:

-* Sender can wait for Receiver to listen (lazy send).
-*
+* Full manual memory management support.

 ## Usage